Ronald Weiser: Republican Party

-In March 2021 Weiser came under criticism after he was filmed in a speech to a Republican club calling three Democratic state officials — Governor Gretchen Whitmer, Attorney General Dana Nessel, and Secretary of State Jocelyn Benson — "witches" who were ready to be "burned at the stake" in the next election.
-When asked how to get rid of Republican congressmen Fred Upton and Peter Meijer, who have been widely vilified because they voted to impeach Trump, Weiser replied that "other than assassination," the only way to remove them is to vote them out.
+In March 2021, Weiser came under criticism after he was filmed in a speech to a Republican club calling three Democratic state officials—Governor Gretchen Whitmer, Attorney General Dana Nessel, and Secretary of State Jocelyn Benson—"witches" who were ready to be "burned at the stake" in the next election.
+When asked how to get rid of Republican congressmen Fred Upton and Peter Meijer, who were vilified because they voted to impeach Trump, Weiser replied that "other than assassination," the only way to remove them is to vote them out.
+He elaborated further, emphasizing, “We happen to live in a democracy where officials are elected by the people.
+The only way you can change the leadership is to get out and vote.”

 After the remarks were publicized, causing an uproar, Weiser said, "I apologize to those I offended for the flippant analogy about three women who are elected officials and for the off-hand comments about two other leaders."
 He claimed that he had never advocated for violence and added, "While I will always fight for the people and policies I believe in, I pledge to be part of a respectful political dialogue going forward."

 University of Michigan Board of Regents chair Denise Ilitch introduced a resolution condemning Weiser's statement and called him to resign from the board; the resolution passed 5–0 at the April 2, 2021 meeting, with Weiser and Sarah Hubbard abstaining, and one regent absent.
-Ilitch added that "It has become clear that serving as chair of a statewide political party is simply not compatible with serving on this board."
-Weiser, however, refused to resign, saying, "I regret my poorly chosen words that were offhand remarks made at a private Republican Party meeting" but that "I will not be cancelled."
+Ilitch added, "It has become clear that serving as chair of a statewide political party is simply not compatible with serving on this board."
+Weiser, however, refused to resign, saying, "I regret my poorly chosen words that were offhand remarks made at a private Republican Party meeting" but "I will not be cancelled."

-In 2021, Weiser was the primary contributor of a petition campaign to impose new voter ID requirements in Michigan.
-Weiser’s efforts followed the previous year’s controversial presidential election, despite there being no evidence of widespread voter fraud in that election.
+In 2021, Weiser was the primary contributor to a petition campaign to impose new voter ID requirements in Michigan.
+Weiser’s efforts followed the previous year’s controversial presidential election (in which there was no evidence of widespread voter fraud).

 Personal life

-He married Eileen in 1983, and was divorced in 2021.
-Weiser lives in Ann Arbor.
-The Weisers have two married children, Elizabeth and Marc, and five grandchildren.
+Weiser married Eileen in 1983, and was divorced in 2021.
+He currently resides in Petoskey, Michigan.
+He has three adult children.

 Weiser is on the Atlantic Council's Board of Directors.